WeMakeMachines/loomse/docs/BUILDING_YOUR_STORY.md

 ]
 ```

-`skipToScene` - refers to the plugin which will be triggered
+`pluginName` - refers to the plugin which will be triggered

 `in` - refers to the start time of the event (in milliseconds)

 `out` - refers to the stop time of the event (in milliseconds)

-`payload` - a user defined object
+`payload` - through this you can pass custom data to your plugin

-## Example use
+#### Example use

 In the following example, we will define 2 scenes.